shehryarhafeez/User-Management-via-AJAX/README.md

 ## 📡Limitations

--The reqres.in API is a mock service and doesn't persist changes -User avatars for locally added users are generated from placeholder images -Email addresses for created users are simulated
+- **The reqres.in API is a mock service and doesn't persist changes
+- **User avatars for locally added users are generated from placeholder images
+- **Email addresses for created users are simulated

 ---